Donate Now

 Africa's scientists are ready.
 The systems are not.

-Limited access to modern research infrastructure and microscopy facilities.
+Limited access to research infrastructure and prototyping spaces for life science innovation.

 Transforming African Science Through Innovation